Treehouse of Horror XXIII: Critical reception

-The episode received a 2013 Emmy nomination for Outstanding Animated Program.
 Robert David Sullivan of The A.V.
 Club gave the episode a B and gave a fairly positive review, commenting, "In the early years of The Simpsons, the annual 'Treehouse Of Horror' outing was a fun contrast to most of the show’s episodes.
 There was no warmth, no subtlety, no lessons learned, and no attempt at a coherent story—just a lot of gross-out humor and a chance to see Springfield stretched even further past reality.
 Now that entire show has adopted these qualities, the Halloween tradition doesn't seem as special.
 But, like the couch gag at the start of each episode, 'Treehouse Of Horror' tempts us with the chance to see something that doesn't feel borrowed (and a bit dumbed down) from the show’s glory years."

+Teresa Lopez of TV Fanatic gave the episode 4 out of 5 stars.
+She liked the final two acts, especially the look at the Ziff family in the final act.
+She thought the first act was the weakest because of the humor coming from aliens worshiping garbage.

 Screen Rant called it the best episode of the 24th season.

+Awards and nominations

+Animator Paul Wee won the Primetime Emmy Award for Outstanding Individual Achievement in Animation at the 65th Primetime Creative Arts Emmy Awards for this episode.
+The episode also was nominated for the Primetime Emmy Award for Outstanding Animated Program at the same award ceremony.

-David Mandel & Brian Kelley received a nomination for the Writers Guild of America Award for Outstanding Writing in Animation at the 65th Writers Guild of America Awards for their script to this episode.
+Writers David Mandel & Brian Kelley received a nomination for the Writers Guild of America Award for Outstanding Writing in Animation at the 65th Writers Guild of America Awards for their script to this episode.

+Composer Alf Clausen was nominated for the Annie Award for Outstanding Achievement for Music in an Animated Television/Broadcast Production at the 40th Annie Awards for this episode.